Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBReliable regional link for southern Mexico.
+Global Connectivity GradeBReliable regional connectivity for southern Mexico.

 Direct Cloud On-Ramps0 – as of September 2025Nearest cloud hub is Mexico City.

-Power Cost$0.10/kWh – as of September 2025Industrial rates support large scale manufacturing.
+Power Cost$0.10/kWh – as of September 2025Industrial rates support large scale operations.

-Disaster RiskModerate (4.9/10) – as of September 2025Earthquake and seasonal flooding are primary concerns.
+Disaster RiskModerate (4.9/10) – as of September 2025Earthquake and flooding are primary concerns.

-Sales Tax16% VAT – as of September 2025Standard national rate for services and hardware.
+Sales Tax16% VAT – as of September 2025Standard national rate for services.

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 5 – as of September 2025.
-The market features a focused group of national and international providers.
-This concentration ensures competitive transport options within the primary industrial zones without the congestion found in larger metropolitan hubs.
+The market provides a resilient environment with a mix of national and international fiber providers.
+This concentration ensures stable transport for the primary industrial corridors without the congestion found in the larger capital hub.

 Internet Exchange Points (IXPs): Public IXP presence is limited, so most peering and traffic exchange occur through private interconnects or via the national exchange points in Mexico City.
 This setup keeps regional traffic efficient while tapping into the broader national ecosystem.

-Bare Metal: High performance hardware is available through global providers such as phoenixNAP and Hivelocity, as of September 2025.
-These services allow for rapid deployment of dedicated resources without the long term commitments of traditional colocation.
+Bare Metal: High-performance dedicated hardware is available through global providers such as phoenixNAP, as of September 2025.
+These services allow for rapid deployment of compute resources without the long-term commitments of traditional colocation.

 Power Analysis